Alfredo3232/vue-monster-game/README.md

 # Vue_Monster_Project

-A Small Game where you as the player try to bring the monsters health to 0
+A small game where you as the player try to bring the monsters health to 0

 To see this simple application install the dependencies with `npm install`\
 Then run it with `npm start`\